 - From pavement to the front entrance

 Make sure you illuminate every step, or at least every other step, of your garden path to minimise trip and slip accidents in the dark.
-Anything unusual in your garden design – different walkway levels, low walls, ponds or any architectural quirks – should have additional lighting to make sure that your visitors are provided with a ‘roadmap’ to get them safely from the road to the door.
+Anything unusual in your garden design – different walkway levels, low walls, ponds or architectural quirks – should have additional lighting to ensure that your visitors are provided with a ‘roadmap’ to get them safely from the road to the door.

 Choose recessed ground lights, wall lighting or outdoor column lighting to punctuate your front garden.
 Here’s a nice range of post lights, bollard lights and lanterns that would be perfect for this purpose.